anuket-project/anuket-specifications/doc/ref_impl/cntt-ri2/chapters/chapter03.md

 The requirements on and means of accessing a given lab differ per hosting organization and use case:

-* **Community labs**, such as those hosted by Anuket, must provide remote access from the Internet to allow usage of the lab resources by community members.
+* **Community labs**, such as those hosted by Anuket CNTT, must provide remote access from the Internet to allow usage of the lab resources by community members.
 Remote access shall be managed and secured by means of VPN or SSH gateways.
 Both the public and out-of-band management networks of the lab shall be accessible from the VPN / SSH gateway host.

 * Access to lab resources hosted by **public cloud providers** is managed by the cloud provider.

 * Access to **internal development and test labs** of software vendors, operators and 3<sup>rd</sup> party test labs is managed by the corresponding entity and not expected to be available to community members outside of the respective organization.

-For all community-focused activities, access to the respective lab infrastructure must be made available to community members through an application process, irrespective of whether the infrastructure is hosted in Anuket labs, 3<sup>rd</sup> party labs or public cloud infrastructure.
+For all community-focused activities, access to the respective lab infrastructure must be made available to community members through an application process, irrespective of whether the infrastructure is hosted in Anuket CNTT labs, 3<sup>rd</sup> party labs or public cloud infrastructure.

 <a name="3.2.2"></a>